h4ckyou/h4ckyou.github.io/posts/ctf/csean/index.md

 #### ChatterBox [First Blood 🩸]
 ![image](https://github.com/h4ckyou/h4ckyou.github.io/assets/127159644/6bb8ee28-f7ad-4803-a864-700b9a1e31a2)

-This challenge isn't really pwn in my opinion just more of like scripting
+This challenge isn't really bianry exploitation in my opinion just more of like scripting

 Anyways we are given this: